 A cold is a common viral infection of the upper respiratory tract—namely, your nose and throat.
-Americans “catch” an estimated one billion colds every year.
-Typical cold symptoms include a runny nose, nasal congestion, sneezing, coughing, and, in some cases, coughing and a sore throat.
+According to the National Institutes of Health (NIH), Americans “catch” an estimated one billion colds every year.
+Typical cold symptoms include a runny nose, nasal congestion, sneezing, coughing, and a sore throat.
 Colds can occur at any time during the year but are most common in the winter months.

 Colds affect young children more often than adults.
 Most adults suffer from about two to four colds per year.
 According to Boston Children’s Hospital, children—those ages 6 and under in particular—may experience up to six to 10 colds annually.
 According to the Centers for Disease Control and Prevention (CDC), each year children miss a total of nearly 22 million school days because of the common cold.
 It’s also the number one reason for doctor visits in the United States, according to the American Lung Association.

 Colds are spread through direct contact with a person infected by one of the common cold viruses.
 This contact can come through touching the infected person’s hand or through inhaling contaminated fluid droplets that are spread when the infected person sneezes, coughs, speaks, or wipes their nose.
 If you are standing near a person with a cold virus, you are at risk.
 Many surfaces and shared objects such as doorknobs, children’s toys, towels, kitchen utensils, and phones may also be covered with cold virus particles.